mayacakmak/web-cse440-au14/_assignments/assignment2/index.md

 6. Summarize your design process in a report and presentation.

+<a name="assignment2a"></a>
 ---

-<a name="assignment2a"></a>

-## Deliverable 2a: Project Ideation -- Due: in class, Jan 13, Tue
+## Deliverable 2a: Project Ideation -- Due: Tuesday in class, Jan 13

 Generate 64 different ideas related to your project, including: